projectacrn/acrn-hypervisor/doc/developer-guides/VBSK-analysis.rst

 -  **Kick Overhead**: The User VM gets trapped when it executes sensitive instructions that notify the hypervisor first.
-The notification is assembled into an IOREQ, saved in a shared IO page, and then forwarded to the VHM module by the hypervisor.
-The VHM notifies its client for this IOREQ, in this case, the client is the vbs-echo backend driver.
+The notification is assembled into an IOREQ, saved in a shared IO page, and then forwarded to the HSM module by the hypervisor.
+The HSM notifies its client for this IOREQ, in this case, the client is the vbs-echo backend driver.
 Kick overhead is defined as the interval from the beginning of User VM trap to a specific VBS-K driver, e.g. when virtio-echo gets notified.
--  **Notify Overhead**: After the data in virtqueue being processed by the backend driver, vbs-echo calls the VHM module to inject an interrupt into the frontend.
-The VHM then uses the hypercall provided by the hypervisor, which causes a User VM VMEXIT.
+-  **Notify Overhead**: After the data in virtqueue being processed by the backend driver, vbs-echo calls the HSM module to inject an interrupt into the frontend.
+The HSM then uses the hypercall provided by the hypervisor, which causes a User VM VMEXIT.
 The hypervisor finally injects an interrupt into the vLAPIC of the User VM and resumes it.
 The User VM therefore receives the interrupt notification.
 Notify overhead is